-This luxury hiking tour takes us to the spectacular west coast of Scotland of the Morar peninsula and the Isle of Skye.
+This luxury hiking tour takes us to the spectacular west coast of the Highlands of Scotland: the Morar peninsula and the Isle of Skye.
 We will stay in small 4-star country house hotels, so that you may relax in comfort after your day out walking.

 Morar has a sublime seascape formed by a series of rock-framed white beaches and stunning views across a turquoise sea towards Eigg, Rum and further north to Skye.